mick3/Milestone_1_ThirdEyeBlind_Site/README.md

 ## Testing
 Deleted "background-attachment: fixed" in my css for both background images.
 They were showing up on my iphone as 'zoomed in' and pixelated.
 So I deleted that, and reloaded the page on my iphone 6 and it rendered correctly.

-As I worked through the project, I primarily tested the site on mobile by using my own iPhone 6s.
+As I worked through the project, I primarily tested the site on mobile by using my own iPhone 6s (Safari 13).
 This helped me immensely and helped to cover some of the smallest screen sizes needed to be covered in my project.

+Browsers I tested the site on include: Chrome Version 76.0.3809.100 (Official Build) (64-bit), Firefox Quantum 69.0.1 (64-bit), Safari Version 13.0.1 (14608.2.11.1.11).
+I was unable to test on Microsoft versions of browsers (Edge, IE).